 Realme 7 Pro battery is the center of discussions among the techies for its battery.
 Not that it has a huge battery life to knock off the rival mid-rangers, but it is the 65W SuperDart charge, which is probably the only feature of the phone that offers some uniqueness.

-Realme advertises 34 minutes charging time, which is impressive by any standard for a midrange phone that features a Qualcomm Snapdragon 720G under the hood in addition to some typical specs in this price range, i.e., 8GB RAM, 128GB internal storage, and a 64MP based quad-camera setup on the rear side.
+Realme advertises 34 minutes of charging time, which is impressive by any standard for a mid-range phone.
+The phone features a Qualcomm Snapdragon 720G under the hood in addition to some typical specs in this price range, i.e., 8GB RAM, 128GB internal storage, and a 64MP based quad-camera setup on the rear side.

 So is it true that we are practically getting a 65W fast-charger in this price range in 2020?